 &lt;sup>37 E.g., the government is the end-user of the use case 'Procure and Distribute Inputs' as this use case aims to support the government in demand estimation of centrally procured inputs such as fertilizer.
-However, the farmer would ultimately benefit from the use case
+However, the farmer would ultimately benefit from the use case because fertilizer would be distributed more accurately and effectively to farmers throughout the country

-&lt;sup>38 Key inputs into the prioritization process were benchmarks from other geographies (to assess impact and feasibility) and stakeholder feedback from both 1on-1 engagements as well as the National Convening.
-More details on the prioritization process can be found in appendix Section 8.5
+&lt;sup>38 Key inputs into the prioritization process were benchmarks from other geographies (to assess impact and feasibility) and stakeholder feedback from both 1-on-1 engagements as well as the National Convening.
+More details on the prioritization process can be found in appendix section 0